morgaan/Core-Knwl.js/plugin_development.md

 3. Consider publishing documentation for your plugin if you plan to release publicly.
 Documentation should show the user how to use ```Knwl.get()``` to initiate the plugin, e.g. ```knwl.get('dates')```.

 4. Make something awesome.

-## Publishing

-If you intend on releasing your parser plugin publicly, the best and most approachable way is to create a GitHub Repository for the plugin.

-## Further Help

- It's recommended that anyone developing plugins for Knwl.js look at preexisting plugins first for inspiration.

-If you need more granular assistance in developing your plugin, or this documentation doesn't make any sense, no problem!
-You can reach me personally at anytime here: moore.h.ben@gmail.com.

-There is also a **Google+ Community**, where you can discuss plugins and more: https://plus.google.com/communities/108874785204246812675.